 Students who complete courses for the Graduate Certificate in Strategic Leadership and who wish to enter the MBA program must apply for admission.
 Once accepted, the courses that students completed as part of the certificate will be given credit toward their MBA degree completion as long as the student earned a grade of C (2.0) or better in the course.
 The grades earned as part of the certificate program will not be included in the GPA calculation for the degree.

 Course waivers are not permitted in the Graduate Certificate.
-Contact the Registrar (registrar@lfgsm.edu) if you have any questions.
+Further questions may be directed to the Registrar's Office (registrar@lfgsm.edu).